911: Devil Fish

 [Sung.]
 Get your flamethrowers out, grab a stick of Juicy Fruit …

-A paraphrase of an old jingle for Juicy Fruit gum that ran during the 1980s.
+A parody of a jingle for Juicy Fruit gum that ran during the 1980s.
 Actual lyrics: “Get your skis shined up/Grab a stick of Juicy Fruit/The taste is gonna move ya/Move you up/Move you out/The taste is gonna move ya when you pop it in your mouth …”

 Farrah Fawcett Minor.